 - Reset PRAM and SMC

-Since macOS Big Sur update many users started complaining about AirPods suddenly disconnecting from their Macs.
-The wireless connection often fails to resume after the Mac goes into sleep.
+Since the macOS update, many users have started complaining about AirPods suddenly disconnecting from their Macs.
+The wireless connection often fails to resume after the Mac goes to sleep.

 What are Apple AirPods?